geethanjalips10/R-Projects/CodeBook.md

                        The values are WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING.

 subjectID            - Identifies the subject who performed the particular activity for the measurement taken.
-                       The subjectid   takes values from 1 to 30
+                       The subjectid   takes numeric values from 1 to 30

 ####Mean and Standard deviation measure variables